 5. Term limits: No person shall serve as a chair of a division for more than eight (8) years without a period away from that position.

-E. Committee and Council Elections: The following are general rules for committee elections:
+E. Committee and Council Elections: The following are general rules for committee and council elections:

 1. Nominations and speeches: In election years, a committee or council may conduct nominations and speeches (if provided for by a committee’s or council’s operating procedures) during a virtual or hybrid meeting no earlier than thirty (30) days prior to the Annual Meeting.
 If the committee or council does not have such a virtual or hybrid meeting prior to the Annual Meeting for nominations, except as noted in subparagraph 4 below, each committee and council shall conduct nominations and speeches (if provided for by a committee’s or council’s operating procedures) during a committee or council meeting on the day after the scheduled Opening Session of the Annual Meeting.
 Uncontested elections may be voted by acclamation at that time.